symfony/symfony-docs/frontend/asset_mapper.rst

     Relative module specifiers must start with "./", "../" or "/".

 This means that, somewhere in your JavaScript, you're importing a 3rd party package - e.g. ``import 'bootstrap'``.
-The browser is trying to find this package in your ``importmap`` file, but it's not there.
+The browser tries to find this package in your ``importmap`` file, but it's not there.

 The fix is almost always to add it to your ``importmap``: